 State health improvement plan and grant program.
 Requires the state department of health (department), in consultation with the office of the secretary of family and social services, to study and prepare a plan (plan) to improve the health and behavioral health of Indiana residents based on specified criteria.
 Requires the department to submit and present the plan to the interim study committee on public health, behavioral health, and human services (interim study committee).
 Requires the department to prepare and present an annual report to the interim study committee regarding the progress made in meeting the metrics and goals of the plan.
 Requires that the department establish and maintain on the department's Internet web site a web page that indicates the performance and progress of the metrics and goals of the most significant areas identified in the plan.
-Establishes the prevention and addressing of health issues and challenges grant program (grant program).
-Establishes the prevention and addressing of health issues and challenges grant proposals and specifies the types of proposals for which the grants must be awarded.
+Establishes the prevention and addressing of health issues and challenges grant fund.
+Requires the department to administer the grant program.
+Provides requirements for grant proposals and specifies the types of proposals for which the grants must be awarded.
 Requires the management performance hub to develop and publish on an Internet web site a web page that tracks Indiana's metrics on the most significant areas of health and behavioral health impacting Indiana residents and demonstrate any progress made in these metrics.
 Provides that the web page must include specific progress reported by organizations awarded a grant under the grant program.